The BAFTA US Student Film Awards are an annual event celebrating the works of the next generation of talented and innovative filmmakers.

 If you are a faculty member interested in submitting eligible student work, please contact [email protected]

-For a full list of rules and eligibility requirements, please click: here.
+For a full list of the 2016 rules and eligibility requirements, please click: here.

 Getty Images for BAFTA LA